jarlandi/sna/session-1/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

-:warning: First of all, read "[delivering your report](../upf/upf-evaluation.md)" on the evaluation guidelines, and check your report against those guidelines before submitting.
+:warning: Have you read the README file in the root of this repository?
+If not, check the delivery requirements.

 Deliver a brief report of at most 4 pages (it can be less!), in PDF format.
 Organize your report as follows: